 ERP software typically includes modules for financial management, human resources, inventory management, supply chain management, and other business processes.
 It provides businesses with real-time insights into their operations, enabling them to make data-driven decisions and optimize their processes for maximum efficiency.

-The difference between CRM and ERP software
+The difference: CRM vs ERP software

-So, what's the difference between CRM and ERP software?
+So, what's the difference between CRM vs ERP software?
 In simple terms, CRM software focuses on customer interactions and data management, while ERP software focuses on overall business operations and resource planning.
 CRM software is typically used by sales, marketing, and customer service teams, while ERP software is used by finance, operations, and supply chain teams.

 Choosing the right software for your business